Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation: Experiments

 All algorithms are trained on a computer equipped with an Intel Core i7-10700 CPU, 64 GB of RAM, and an NVIDIA GTX 1660 SUPER graphics card.
 A high-fidelity autonomous navigation simulator, Gazebo, is employed to build the realistic laboratory environment and the UGV model for goal-driven mapless navigation, shown in Fig. \ref{simulation}.
 We train the instantiated algorithm for 500 episodes with a maximum of 200 steps for each.
 An episode ends when the goal position is reached, a collision occurs, or the UGV runs out of maximum step numbers.
 To well generalize the DRL-based policy and achieve better sim-to-real transferability, we not only augment a pixel-level Gaussian noise to the RGB image but also vary the initial location and goal position for each episode.
 Though the proposed algorithm only needs one fisheye camera for autonomous navigation, we also set a laser sensor in the simulation to detect the collision (\ref{simulation:b}).
 Furthermore, we employ the Robot Operating System (ROS) open-source platform to communicate with Gazebo and derive the goal information through subscribing to odometry messages.

 Figure \ref{reward_curve} illustrates the learning curves of GoT-SAC and all the DRL-based baselines.
 We run each algorithm with five different random seeds to measure statistics and evaluate the robustness.
 Specifically, the red dotted line and solid lines represent the average rewards of our algorithms and baselines per episode, while the shaded areas depict the variances over five runs.
 As the figure shows, both versions of GoT-SAC achieve higher reward levels with relatively lower variances than those of goal-conditional DRL-based algorithms, which indicates the significance of the goal-oriented scene representation.
 Moreover, both GoT-SAC models exhibit a faster convergence and enhance the training efficiency by over 129\% and 86\% compared with the ViT-SAC model.
 It should be noticed that though the convergence pace of ConvNet-SAC at the early stage is slightly faster due to its relatively small number of parameters, the average episode return is much lower than our proposed algorithm.
+Overall, the convergence curve confirms the better data efficiency of the proposed approach, that is, achieving an enhanced performance (a higher reward level) by consuming less amount of the data (fewer training episodes) compared to other baselines.

 To evaluate the performance, we validate all the trained policies with 20 random seeds and run for 50 episodes for each seed.
 The success rate, which is obtained as the number of goal-reached episodes divided by the total runs, is employed as the metric for the evaluation.
 From Fig. \ref{boxplot}, we can observe the dominant success rate and superior robustness of the proposed algorithm compared with other baselines regardless of varying a wide range of random seeds.